 - Use “and” in the case of direct references, e.g., “Brown and Tom (1995) stated…” and “&” for indirect (e.g., Brown & Tom 1995).

 - Citations can be in chronological order.
 Eg: (Treisman and Zhang, 2006; Hollingworth, 2007; Richard et al., 2008; Logie et al., 2011).

 - Citations can be in reverse chronological order.
 Eg: (Weaver and Nemeth 2007; Onkar et al. 2007; Shukla et al. 2005; Shukla et al. 2004).

 - Citations in alphabetical order Plant domestication is a very popular topic, subject to multidisciplinary research methodologies (Abbo et al. 2012; Allaby 2010; Burger et al. 2008; Diamond 2002; Doebley et al. 2006; Gepts 2004; Ross-Ibarra et al. 2007; Zeder et al. 2006).

-- Citing same author/ authors but different year In this scenario.
+- Citing the same author/ authors but different years in this scenario.

 Citing sources not consulted

 - Ideally, you should have seen for yourself every source you cite.